gnosis/safe-react-e2e-tests/docs/coverage.md

 14. Loads a owner address with a valid ENS address
 15. Selects a custom Threshold for the new Safe
 16. Removes a owner
-17. you can not set more confirmations than owners
+17. sets less confirmations than owners, see [#2733](https://github.com/gnosis/safe-react/issues/2733)
 18. Shows Review Safe step
 19. Checks the name of the new Safe
 20. Checks the threshold of the new Safe